Bil Baird

 William Britton "Bil" Baird (August 15, 1904 – March 18, 1987) was an American puppeteer of the mid- and late 20th century.
-In a career that spanned over 60 years, he and his puppets performed for millions of adults and children.
+He and his puppets performed for millions of adults and children.
 One of his better known creations was Charlemane the lion.
 He and his wife Cora Eisenberg Baird (1912–1967) produced and performed the famous puppetry sequence for "The Lonely Goatherd" in the film version of The Sound of Music.
 His son Peter Baird was also a puppeteer, and he continued his family's legacy until his own death in July 2004.

 He wrote The Art of the Puppet (1965) and provided the puppets for Dark Shadows.
 Baird also created the expandable nose Peter Noone wore as Pinocchio in the 1968 musical adaptation of the Carlo Collodi story that aired on NBC as a Hallmark Hall of Fame special.

 Early life

 Born in Grand Island, Nebraska, Baird grew up in Mason City, Iowa.
 He traced his love of puppets to the moment when his father made him a simple string puppet when he was eight.
 In 1921, he attended a local performance of the Tony Sarg production of Rip Van Winkle, which cemented his interest.
 By the time he was 14, Baird was creating his own puppets and giving performances in the attic of his parents' home.
+In 1928, he helped Tony Sarg create the giant balloons for Macy's Thanksgiving Day parade.

 Performance career

 A graduate of the University of Iowa and the Chicago Academy of Fine Arts, he began work with childhood idol Tony Sarg in New York City in 1928.
 Several years later Baird formed his own company, the Baird Marionettes, which performed initially at the Chicago World’s Fair of 1933.

 In 1950, Baird and Producer Yul Brynner created a show based on his character Snarky Parker called Life With Snarky Parker, which was a satire of American Westerns.
 The show featured numerous characters who were previously created by Baird, including "Snarky Parker", the lion "Charlemane", "Flannel Mouse", "Slugger Ryan", a piano-playing rod puppet, along with new characters "Fluffy" and "Nolan", the Villain "Ronald Rodent", the slightly befuddled "Birdie", the seductive "Cuda Bara", the schoolteacher and Snarky's love interest "Butterbelle", and her father "Paw".
-In 1951, Baird's Marionettes performed some of the roles in the Broadway musical Flahooley, a fantasy about a mass-produced laughing doll who unintentionally threatens the American industrial system.
+In 1951, 40 of Baird's Marionettes (operated by the Bairds and two assistants) performed some of the roles in the Broadway musical Flahooley, a fantasy about a mass-produced laughing doll who unintentionally threatens the American industrial system.
+From November 3, 1951, to September 20, 1952, the Bairds had The Whistling Wizard puppet show on Saturday mornings on CBS television.
 Then, in 1956, Baird's puppets "Gargle" and "Snarky" appeared in Adventures in Numbers and Space, a nine-part series by Westinghouse Broadcasting designed to interest children in mathematics.